vijayschannappa/multicontainer_docker/README.md

 # multicontainer_docker

-Project on creating a multicontainer docker, consiting a flask application, mysql db.
+Project on creating a multi-container docker.

+It's a learning project to build a two-tier application comprising flask application and mysql db.